Deodorant or antiperspirant - what is the difference between them?

 Deodorants

-Some simple tips to reduce sweating:
+Some simple tips for reducing sweating:

-• Coffee, alcohol and spicy food also increase sweating, so limit their use on hot days.
+• Coffee, alcohol, and spicy food also increase sweating, so limit their use on hot days.

 Adjustment period